Study facilities & rooms at the library

 Extended hours at the library

-Students and employees at KI can use the libraries in Solna and Flemingsberg every day of the week from 7.00–22.00, during the extended opening hours.
+Employees and students at KI can use the libraries in Solna and Flemingsberg 07.00–22.00, every day of the week.
 You enter the library with your KI card and PIN code.

 The library's group study rooms

 The library has a number of group rooms for students.
 These are booked through TimeEdit, the same system you use to book all other group rooms on campus.
 In TimeEdit, click on the rooms called KIB Flemingsberg (1-20) and KIB Solna (1-14).
 Please note that the resource rooms for students with disabilities are booked through a separate booking system and have special booking rules, more information about the resource rooms.